Vers Un Meilleur Respect Des Droits D'Auteur. Pinterest vient de publier un article sur son blog officiel : "More Attribution and Inline Play!

 Since the purpose of Pinterest is for users to populate the site with images they do not own, the network has been in a legal gray area ever since users discovered that pinning content from around the Web might be on the wrong side of the law.
 Pinterest users, concerned that the sites’ vague policies could get them sued or worse, have even been deleting their boards to avoid uncertain punishment from copyright holders and Pinterest itself.
 What’s more, few users who expressed their concerns with copyright were about to get a response from Pinterest.
+Until recently, the network has been skirting the issue, addressing just two bloggers’ concerns with legality.
 Pinterest Updates Terms and Conditions, Preps API - Aurora.
 Fast growing social sharing site Pinterest has introduced significant changes to its terms of service and began to develop APIs to open the service up to third party developers and services.

 Pinterest announces new terms of service & that private boards are coming soon.
 For my latest post about future Pinterest private boards and current alternatives click here.

 Terms of Service.
 Thank you for using Pinterest!